LLNL/FAST/readme.md

 We trained all of the networks above on [pdbbind 2016 datasets](http://www.pdbbind.org.cn).
 Particularly, we used general and refined datasets for training and validation, and evaluated the model on the core set (see sample_data/core_test.hdf).

 The checkpoint files for the models are made available under [the Creative Commons BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
-To download the files, refer to [this public ftp site](ftp://gdo-bioinformatics.ucllnl.org/fast/pdbbind2016_model_checkpoints/).
+The files can be found here: ftp://gdo-bioinformatics.ucllnl.org/fast/pdbbind2016_model_checkpoints/.
 LLNL-MI-813373